hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R2c.md

 <br>
 <br>

-The [Kef R3](https://us.kef.com/r3.html) is a relatively compact 3-way bookshelf speaker.
+The [Kef R3](https://us.kef.com/r3.html) is 3-way compact bookshelf speaker.
 It features a 6.5-inch midwoofer and a 5-inch concentric "Uni-Q" midrange/tweeter.
 The crossover between the midbass/midrange is 400Hz and the crossover between the midrange/tweeter is 2.9kHz.
 The R3 features a rear port and currently comes in three colors: gloss black, gloss white, and Walnut.
 The R3 comes with a removable grille as well.

 Price per pair is approximately $2000 USD.